aiterusawato/satogu/acnh/flowers/faq.md

 * Contents
 {:toc}
-# This Guide

-> I had [Flower A] and [Flower B] make [Flower C], why is this combination not in your guide ?

-Because listing every possible combination is not the point of the guide.

-There are 11,664 different flower combinations, and most of them have multiple possible outcomes.
-If you want to see the results of a particular combination, use the [Flower Breeding Simulator](https://gardenscience.ac/).

-# Other Guides
+## Guides

-> Is [X] flower guide accurate ?

-If it mentions genes, it's most likely accurate.

-If it doesn't mention genes, it's most likely inaccurate.

-> Is the Official Companion Guide Book's flower guide accurate ?

-No.

-> [X] flower guide worked for me, why are you saying it's inaccurate ?

-Because it is.

-Inaccurate does not mean that a guide will never work.
-It means that color combinations will never work when flowers don't have the right genes.

-You tried a particular color combination using flowers which happened to have the right genes, and you got the expected result, that's great, you got lucky.
-But other people trying the exact same color combination using flowers which happen to have the wrong genes, will never get the expected result.

-> What do you mean by "inaccurate" ?

-Any guide not taking genes into account will be inaccurate, because flower breeding works with genes, not colors, and a flower's color doesn't determine its genes.
-For example,  there are 13 different versions of red roses, which all have different breeding outcomes.

-Here is a famous breeding combination you can find in inaccurate guides.
+### Why are some guides bad ?

+Because they are based on color, which makes them inaccurate and unreliable.

+Breeding is determined by genes, not by colors.
+Most flowers exist in multiple different versions, which can lead to very different outcomes.
+Take a look at this infamous breeding combination found in a lot of bad guides.

 |        Parent A         |        Parent B         |       Offspring        |
 | :---------------------: | :---------------------: | :--------------------: |
 | ![LM][]<br />Purple Mum | ![LM][]<br />Purple Mum | ![GM][]<br />Green Mum |

-While this combination can work in some cases, it does not work with all purple mums.

-* Purple Mums with genes `211`, which come from rare flower islands, can produce green mums.
-* Purple Mums with genes `002`, which come from two white mums, will never be able to produce any green mum.

-Some people got green mums from a specific version of purple mums, and thus infered "purple mum + purple mum = green mum", which would have been a correct deduction if flower breeding worked with colors, but this is not the case.
+This combination will never work if you use purple mums with the genes `002`, which come from white mums.
+If you happen to use the wrong purple mums, you will never get a green mum, even in a thousand years.
+Bad guides are full of such wrong color combinations.
+Color combinations which work anytime regardless of genes are actually extremely few.

+### Is this breeding guide good ?

+Does it mention genes ?
+If it does, it's likely good.
+If it doesn't, it's likely bad.

+### Is the Official Companion Guide's breeding guide good ?

+No. It's actually very bad.

+### But this breeding guide worked for me !

+Even a broken clock is right twice a day.

+You unknowingly used flowers which had the right genes, and it worked for you.
+Other people may unknowingly use flowers which have wrong genes, and it will never work for them.

+Guides which work only for specific people in specific conditions are bad guides.

+### I bred a flower in a way not listed in a good guide !

+Listing every possible breeding combination is not the point of guides.

+There are 11,664 possible breeding combinations, and most of them have multiple possible outcomes.
+Listing everything would be highly unreadable and unpractical.
+If you want to see the results of a particular combination, use the [Breeding Simulator](https://gardenscience.ac/).

+Good guides only focus on simple combinations, effective combinations, or a balance of both.

-# Reproduction
+## Reproduction

-> How to get hybrids ?
+### How to get hybrids ?

 Hybrid is a loosely term with no useful meaning in this context.

-If what you want is producing non-base color flowers, please follow the [Simple Flower Guide](https://aiterusawato.github.io/satogu/acnh/flowers/simple.html).
+If what you want is non-base color flowers, please follow the [Simple Flower Guide](simple.html) or other [accurate guides](../flowers).

-> I had [Flower A] and [Flower B] make [Flower C], is this normal ?
+### I got this flower from breeding, is this normal ?

-Yes.

-This is how flower breeding works.
+Yes, most likely.
+This is how breeding works.
+If you have a doubt, check the [Breeding Simulator](https://gardenscience.ac/).

-> Can this flower clone ?
+### Can this flower clone ?

 All flowers can clone except for gold rose and lily of the valley.

-> Does moving a flower affects reproduction rates ?
+### Does moving a flower affects reproduction rates ?

 Yes.

-Digging up a flower will clear both its water and visitor counters, which means its reproduction chance will be reset to the base 5%.
+Digging up a flower will clear both its water counter and visitor counter, which means its reproduction chance will be reset to the base 5%.

-# Watering
+## Watering

-> Do I need to water flowers if it they have already been watered or if it has rained during this day ?
+### Do I need to water my flowers ?

-No.

-Watering flowers is for hydrating them.
-Once they have been hydrated during the current day, there is no point in you hydrating them again.
+If you want them to reproduce and they are not sparkling, yes.
+Else, no.

-> Does water from local islanders / local islanders / rain count as visitor watering ?
+### Does x count as visitor watering ?

-No.
+Only watering from visitors count as visitor watering.

-Visitors are people who visit.
+Visitors are people from other islands who visit your island.

-* Local islanders are not visiting.
+* Your island's residents are not visiting.
-* Local villagers are not visiting.
+* Your island's villagers are not visiting.
-* Rain is not people.
+* Rain and snow are not people.

-# Gold Rose
+## Gold Rose

-> How to get a gold rose ?
+### How to get a gold rose ?

 Have a black rose directly watered by a golden watering can.